The Third Reich (novel)

 The Third Reich (El Tercer Reich in Spanish) is a novel by the Chilean author Roberto Bolaño written in 1989.
 It was discovered among his papers following his death and published in Spanish in 2010.
 An English translation by Natasha Wimmer was published in November 2011.

 The book belongs to both the "Hispanic Narratives" collection and the "Compact" series, from the same publisher; its title is another name sometimes used for Nazi Germany.
 The subject of Nazism is frequent in the author's bibliography, who had extensive historical knowledge about it.
-He had previously dedicated novels related to this subject, such as Nazi literature in America and Distant Star.
+He had previously dedicated novels related to this subject, such as Nazi Literature in the Americas and Distant Star.

 Creation of the novel

 The novel was initially written by hand in several notebooks, around the time of The Ice Rink, the last of which is dated 1989.
 He later typed it into 362 pages, on which he made corrections by hand.
 Bolaño bought his first computer in 1995, and before his death he had already digitized the first 60 pages of the work, from which it can be inferred that he had at some point thought of publishing it.

 In the development of the work, war games or wargames, which Bolaño was fond of, are of special importance, and most of the events take place at the Del Mar hotel, which is also previously mentioned in his novel The Ice Rink, whose events also take place during the summer and in a tourist town on the Costa Brava, nicknamed there simply as Z.